 The coral reef ecosystems of the southeast United States provide habitat, food, and shelter to hundreds of species of fish and invertebrates.
 Their economic role in supporting fisheries, dive/snorkeling tourism, and other recreational industries is also considerable.
 In addition to these valuable services, coral reefs act as barriers to protect the highly populated southeast Florida coast from waves and floods.

 Hypoxia (low oxygen) poses a serious and escalating threat to marine ecosystems globally.
 While the impacts of hypoxia have been well characterized in temperate marine systems, they remain poorly understood for tropical coral reef ecosystems.
 Preliminary studies indicate that hypoxia has negative consequences for coral health and reef diversity.
 With many of the world’s coral reefs in decline, it is important to understand the additional threat represented by hypoxia.
 Human-assisted coral restoration efforts are increasing to reverse the trends of coral reef loss.
-It is important to understand how hypoxia can impact the survival of corals to develop the best strategies for choosing restoration sites and coral species to maximize the likelihood of success.
+Thus, understanding how hypoxia can impact the survival of corals is key to developing the best strategies for choosing restoration sites and coral species ro maximize the likelihood of success.

 What We Are Doing